Introduction

 - Vellapam: A sweet appam made with jaggery or sugar.

-- Kozhippam: A savory appam filled with chicken or other meat.
+- Kozhippam: A flavorful appam with chicken or other meat.

 Ingredients Needed